Arrival (film): Development and pre-production

-Amy Adams entered negotiations to star in the film in April 2014, and would be confirmed by the time Jeremy Renner joined the film in March 2015.
-Forest Whitaker signed on in April, with Michael Stuhlbarg joining soon after in June.
-Adams, who was playing a linguistics professor in the film, consulted with linguist Jessica Coon to prepare for her role.
+Amy Adams entered negotiations to star in the film in April 2014, and was confirmed by the time Jeremy Renner joined the film in March 2015.
+Forest Whitaker signed on in April, with Michael Stuhlbarg joining in June.
+Adams consulted with linguist Jessica Coon to prepare for her role.

 Filming

 Principal photography lasted for 56 days, beginning on June 7, 2015, after Renner had fulfilled his obligations to Captain America: Civil War.
 Filming was done mainly in and around Montreal, Quebec, with Saint-Fabien serving as Montana.
-The team took some time to find the right site to represent the landing of the spacecraft because producers wanted to avoid a mountainous site that might dwarf the scale of the ship, but thought that a barren location would be clichéd.
-Most of the filming that did not involve the exterior of a ship was done indoors on sound stages, although a real house located in Chemin de l'Île, Vaudreuil-Dorion, was used as Banks's home.
-The scenes of the university where Banks teaches were shot at HEC Montréal.
+The team took some time to find the right site to represent the landing of the spacecraft because producers wanted to avoid a mountainous site that might dwarf the scale of the ship, but thought a barren location would be clichéd.
+Most of the filming that did not involve the exterior of a ship was done indoors on sound stages, although a real house in Chemin de l'Île, Vaudreuil-Dorion, was used as Banks's home.
+The scenes of the university where Banks teaches were shot on the main campus of Université de Montréal, including HEC Montréal's auditorium and cafeteria.
 Bradford Young was sought out by Villeneuve as he was looking for a cinematographer with a sensibility toward natural lighting.
 Said Villeneuve: "I wanted the movie to have strong roots in realism.
 I wanted a cinematographer who would not be afraid to deal with intimacy.
-It’s a very specific sensibility that I felt in Bradford’s previous work."
+It's a very specific sensibility that I felt in Bradford's previous work."
 Color timing was used as a means of matching Louise's state of mind at a given moment.
-Young stated "I went for cooler colors when I wanted Amy to feel worn down.
+Young said, "I went for cooler colors when I wanted Amy to feel worn down.
 We tried to pull back on that a little bit, but then Denis stopped me in the [color timing] and told me not to be so concerned about skin tone and let her be pasty, let her exist in that melancholy space, let us feel that visually."
-When discussing the film with Villeneuve, Young described the director's goal of making a "dirty" science fiction film, by making the look of the film more grounded and "slightly boring" as Villeneuve put it.
-Additionally, Young looked towards the book Speedway by photographer Martina Hoogland Ivanow as a reference for the look of the film.
+When discussing the film with Villeneuve, Young described the director's goal of making a "dirty" science fiction film by making it look more grounded and "slightly boring", as Villeneuve put it.
+Young also used the book Speedway by photographer Martina Hoogland Ivanow as a reference for the film's look.